-THE FACULTY: Of the 62 motions brought to the faculty meeting during the last 10 years, 58 were passed, three were rejected, and one was withdrawn.
+The Faculty: Of the 62 motions brought to the faculty meeting during the last 10 years, 58 were passed, three were rejected, and one was withdrawn.
 On average, six action items per year were passed by the faculty.
 Several of the motions were amended in the meeting by the faculty after discussion and before final vote.
+The faculty legislative log that catalogues the motions and actions taken by the faculty is provided as an appendix.
 A few examples are cited here to illustrate the diversity of issues approved by the faculty: a motion from the EPC to establish a prison education program in 2011, a Certificate in Civil Engagement in 2010 (one of 11 certificate programs approved in the past decade), and a motion brought by the FEC in 2009 to establish an ad hoc committee to advise the President on possible budgetary responses to the economic crisis.
-This particular adhoc committee increased the degree of meaningful consultation with the administration on budgetary matters.
-Over the last ten years, the University has made increased use of such ad hoc committees and task forces.
+This particular ad-hoc committee increased the degree of meaningful consultation with the administration on budgetary matters.
+Over the last ten years, the University has made increased use of such ad hoc committees and task forces.vii